 Frugal Living Podcast: Fakespot Part II

-In this episode of the Frugal Living podcast, host Jim Markus talks with Rob Gross, the COO of Fakespot, about fake reviews and how to spot them.
-You can listen to the Frugal Living Podcast on Apple Podcasts, on Spotify, on Anchor.fm, or anywhere you go to find podcasts.
+In this episode of Frugal Living, host Jim Markus talks with Rob Gross, the COO of Fakespot, about fake reviews and how to spot them.
+You can listen to Frugal Living with Jim Markus on Apple Podcasts, on Spotify, on Anchor.fm, or anywhere you go to find podcasts.

 Brad’s Deals has a partnership with Fakespot to vet Amazon retailers.
 We check scores before partnering with Amazon sellers and check scores on deals before we post any.
 This is just another step we take to ensure you’re getting a quality product from a trustworthy seller.
 Learn more from the second part of our chat with the COO of Fakespot and read a transcript from this week’s episode below.

 - Fighting Back against Fake Reviews

 - Review Bombing: Not All Fake Reviews Are Positive

 Consumers may not always think of them as such, but for online sellers, reviews are a form of marketing.
 Some unscrupulous sellers will use reviews as a means of making claims that they couldn’t otherwise make.
 You frequently see this with supplements.
 The FDA bars supplement sellers from claiming their products can treat or cure any diseases or conditions.
 One way these sellers get around this rule is by posting fake reviews where the reviewer claims the supplement cured or treated some kind of medical condition.

 Rob points out that Amazon in particular is doing what it can to fight these types of reviews.
 It has whole teams that are dedicated to finding suspicious reviews and removing them, but Amazon is a big marketplace.
 Rob adds that customers can help by reporting suspicious reviews to Amazon’s customer service.
 They just need to include a link and let customer service know they think some of the reviews could be fake, and Amazon’s team will look into it.